Antibiotics and Dental Treatments

-Although some patients are at higher risk of developing infection than others, recent research indicates that the risk of adverse reaction to antibiotics (although rare) is greater than that of developing an infection from dental treatment.
+Although some patients are at higher risk of developing an infection than others, recent research indicates that the risk of adverse reaction to antibiotics (although rare) is greater than that of developing an infection from dental treatment.
 This is why antibiotic use has gone down.
-Still, for higher risk patients (such as those treated for heart disease or who have undergone major orthopedic procedures), taking antibiotics may be recommended to help prevent serious problems from developing.
+Still, for higher-risk patients (such as those treated for heart disease or who have undergone major orthopedic procedures), taking antibiotics may be recommended to help prevent serious problems from developing.

 Your dentist may decide to prescribe prophylactic antibiotics prior to a dental procedure if you have experienced one or more of the following heart conditions:

 - Certain types of congenital heart problems.

 Additionally, you may be recommended antibiotics if you have artificial joints or have one of the following risk factors:

 - A chronic inflammatory disease such as rheumatoid arthritis;

 - A weakened immune system due to battle with serious disease (such as HIV or cancer), or respective combative treatment;